Website accessibility is about making websites accessible (easy to use) to all users - irrespective of ability, language, education or technology.

 We gained some valuable insight into how they use the web, and what features they find useful.
 We have tried to implement many of those features - such as high contrast and skip links.

-Now the new website is live, we will continue to seek feedback from these user groups and would welcome any feedback from other users who have accessibility requirements.
+We continue to seek feedback from these user groups and would welcome any feedback from other users who have accessibility requirements.
 If you would like to give us your feedback about the accessibility of this website, or would like to offer suggestions or help us with testing - we would be happy to hear from you.
-Please contact the webteam (opens in new window).
+Please contact the web team (opens in new window).

 Committed to learning and improving

 We are developing a programme of training to ensure all staff are aware and engaged in improving accessibility across the council.
 Techniques will be researched, tested, fed back and discussed at weekly team meetings to ensure knowledge is shared across all East Riding websites and that we maintain a standard across all newly developed sites.

 Such is our commitment to accessibility, we asked the Digital Accessibility Centre to audit this site for accessibility:

 Top of page

 Feeds and widgets

 Due to certain constraints, we have had to include technologies and features that cause accessibility issues.
 These include: